 Many teams assign “story points” as a size estimate, often using the first of a set of numbers called the “Fibonacci Sequence”: 1, 2, 3, 5, 8, and 13.
 Points do not measure anything.
 They express the Scrum team’s educated guess as to how big a story is compared to any other story.
 The size is not just a function of the mass of work, but also its complexity and/or risk, so this is not a time estimate in the waterfall sense.
 The sizing will vary from team to team, and thus cannot be used to compare team output or pace.

 In a major departure from most Agile coaches, I no longer use points in my system.
 I mention them here because people who are familiar with Scrum will be expecting them.
-(For an explanation of my reversal on points, see “Why use task hours instead of story points?”)
+(For an explanation of my reversal on points, see “Why use story counts instead of story points?”)
 Also, teams already using Scrum with stable story point velocities can implement the FuSca release planning methods without changing from that.